ANUSF/themenap/README.md

-A Rails engine that downloads its layout from an external server.
+A Rails engine that 'steals' another application's layout and styling.
+Just add the gem and their theme is your theme.

+This is just a proof of concept implementation at this point.
+The layout is always taken from 'http://testada', and there's no smart caching, configuration options etc. yet.

 Licencing